Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

-error -- type -- logic error = errors in the internal logical of the program, such as violation of logical preconditions or class invariants https://cplusplus.com/reference/stdexcept/logic_error/ error -- type -- runtime error = errors that can only be detected during runtime https://cplusplus.com/reference/stdexcept/runtime_error/ error = failure = inability of a function to return a valid result, instead producing an error object describing the reason for the failure https://boostorg.github.io/leaf/#tutorial event loop execution model https://en.wikipedia.org/wiki/Execution_model executive
+error -- type -- logic error = errors in the internal logical of the program, such as violation of logical preconditions or class invariants https://cplusplus.com/reference/stdexcept/logic_error/ error -- type -- runtime error = errors that can only be detected during runtime https://cplusplus.com/reference/stdexcept/runtime_error/ error = failure = inability of a function to return a valid result, instead producing an error object describing the reason for the failure https://boostorg.github.io/leaf/#tutorial
+ETL “extract, transform, load” = the three interdependent processes of data integration used to pull data from one database and move it to another event loop execution model https://en.wikipedia.org/wiki/Execution_model executive